Ferris-Labs/site-draft/content/en/docs/User Guide/Workflow.md

 #### Case Management / Approval Process

-1. Click on Case Management in the left menu to open dropdown and then on Approvals
+1. Click on Case Management in the left navigation to expand the menu and then click on Approvals

 2. Click on "Info" to verify the data/file type, name and the bucket.
 Close "Info"